New2World/Computational-Data-Science-Lab/README.md

 $ nvcc -lcurand staticAssign.cu -o staticAssign
 ```

+#### Known Bugs

+- [ ] recurrent queue has a fixed size, and if overflow the answer may be wrong, even the program may crash;

+### Comparison

+This following charts shows GPU (2 x 2 blocks and 16 x 16 threads in each block) elapsed time on the given graph in file `wiki.txt`, which contains 8297 nodes connected by 103689 edges.

+Conclusion: In average, dynamic assignment is 100ms faster than static assignment.

-#### Environment
+#### NVIDIA GTX 970M

 - Ubuntu 18.04.1
 - Intel i7-6700HQ
 - NVIDIA GTX 970M (Maxwell, 1280 CUDA cores)
 - CUDA Toolkit 9.0

-#### Known Bugs

-- [ ] recurrent queue has a fixed size, and if overflow the answer may be wrong, even the program may crash;

-### Comparison

-This following chart shows GPU (2 x 2 blocks and 16 x 16 threads in each block) elapsed time on the given graph in file `wiki.txt`, which contains 8297 nodes connected by 103689 edges.

-Conclusion: In average, dynamic assignment is 100ms faster than static assignment.

 |const probability|dynamic|static|
 |:-:|:-:|:-:|